-Yes, smooth-talking Uncle Ervil soon had one of his brother Wesley’s daughters, my red-haired sixteen-year-old cousin Jenny Lou LeBaron married to Homer.
-Poor Jenny Lou!
+Yes, smooth-talking, scrupleless Uncle Ervil soon had one of his brother Wesley’s daughters, my red-haired sixteen-year-old cousin Jenny Lou LeBaron married to Homer.
+Poor Jenny!
 At the time, she was only visiting the LeBaron colony.
 But visiting the LeBaron colony was dangerous.
-She ended up homesteading as forty-three-year-old Babbit’s polygamous bride.
+She ended up homesteading as forty-three-year-old Babbitt’s polygamous bride.
 Her parents weren’t by her side to protect her from her uncle Ervil’s revelations and manipulations!

 My parents “protected” me by betraying me!
 They had raised me to believe I could trust them impeccably because they were Saints.
-But they were frauds.
-For years, they regularly snuck into and read my private diaries, unbeknownst to me that this was going on.
+No, they were frauds.
+For years, they regularly snuck into and read my private diaries unbeknownst to me.
 Then discussed among themselves my thoughts and business meant for my eyes only.
-(I found this out only many years after-the-fact.)
+(I found this out many years after-the-fact.)

-Thus, they not only knew every personal thought that went on in my adolescent brain.
-(No wonder they had become so down on me!)
-But also, inadvertently, during their daily entertainment, learned of Ervil’s devious plans to marry me to Homer Babbit behind their backs!
+So they not only knew every personal thought that went on in my adolescent brain (No wonder they had become so down on me!), but also, inadvertently, during their daily entertainment, learned of Ervil’s devious plans to marry me to Homer Babbitt behind their backs!

-After all, I had written in my journal, “Bill Tucker is the man I’m really in love with, not Homer!”
-However, there was a selfish method to my parents’ madness: It brought far more prestige to them to have me married to Bill rather than to Babbit.
+After all, I had written in my journal, “Bill Tucker is the man I’m in love with, not Homer!”
+There was a selfish method to my parents’ madness: It brought far more prestige to them to have me married to Bill rather than to Babbit.
 I don’t know which was worse for me in the end!
 (I was so in love with Bill but he shattered ‘n’ battered me.
-Babbit would’ve built me up, appreciated and loved me.)
+Kind Babbit would’ve built me up, appreciated, and loved me.)

 Since Jenny’s parents weren’t around to snoop into her diaries, Ervil won the second time around.
 He got Jenny married to Homer in a heartbeat.
 Then set to work to convince his bosom-buddy Billy to comply with my parents’ wishes that he marry me.

 (Ervil had quickly seen how Bill’s marrying me would work for him.
-For one thing, Homer wouldn’t wonder why I hadn’t ended up marrying him after all Ervil’s wheelings and dealings with him!)
+For one thing, Homer wouldn’t wonder why I hadn’t ended up marrying him after all Ervil’s wheelings and dealings to have him marry me!)